vaibhavsagar/resume/readme.md

 - Part of the Control Systems team working on the kiosk codebase *Haskell & Python*
-- Built a memory-monitoring service for our kiosks
 - Implemented support for the Ingenico iUC285 reader, enabling our kiosks to accept contactless and chip insert payments